NAMES OF GOD

 The shepherd establishes a degree of intimacy with his sheep that’s touching to observe.
 He calls them by their names and they only obey his voice.
 He provides pasture and water even in the wilderness.
 The shepherd lives night and day with his sheep and protects them from thieves and preying animals who would devour them at night; they fear ‘no evil’.

 “The shepherd goes into the sheep pen through the door.
 The sheep hear his voice, he calls them by name and leads them out.”
 John 10:2-3.
-“What man who has a hundred sheep, if he loses one of them, doesn’t leave the ninety-nine in the wilderness, and go after the one that is lost until he finds it?
+“What man who has a hundred sheep, if he loses one of them, doesn’t he leave the ninety-nine in the wilderness and go after the one that is lost until he finds it?
 And when he has found it, he lays it on his shoulders, rejoicing.
 And when he comes home, he calls his friends and neighbors together, saying to them, ‘Rejoice with me; for I have found my sheep that was lost.’”
 Luke 15:4-6

 “Know that the Lord, he is God; it is he who has made us, and not we ourselves; we are his people, and the sheep of his pasture.
 Enter into his gates with thanksgiving, and into his courts with praise; be thankful to him and bless his name.
 For the Lord is good; his mercy is everlasting, and his truth endures to all generations.”
 Psalm 100:3-4